mcanlas/improv-living-guide/musical-improv.md

 Any amount of straight improv experience is great to have going into a musical improv class.
 It's not required, but it will greatly enhance your experience \(since you won't be learning how to make stuff up AND learning how to sing\).

+## Regular vs musical

+Musical.
+There's something very magical and fun about being able to burst into song.

+There's also a level of dynamism and commitment and teamwork that I would see more often in a musical show than in a regular show.
+My dream is to either watch or play straight scenes with that level of engagement.